Cyclic Isogenies for Abelian Varieties with Real Multiplication: Introduction

-Suppose from now on that $f \colon (A, \cL^{\beta}) \ra (B, \cM)$ is a $\beta$-cyclic isogeny of polarized abelian varieties for some $\beta \in \End(A)^{++}$.
-Given a projective embedding $A \hra \mathbf{P}(\Gamma(A, \cL^\beta))$, we will be interested in computing a projective embedding of $B \hra \mathbf{P}(\Gamma(B, \cM))$.
+Let $f \colon (A, \cL^\beta) \ra (B, \cM)$ be a $\beta$-cyclic isogeny for some $\beta \in \End(A)^{++}$, and suppose that $\cL$ and $\cM$ are very ample.
+Given a projective embedding $A \hra \mathbf{P}(\Gamma(A, \cL))$, we will be interested in computing a projective embedding $B \hra \mathbf{P}(\Gamma(B, \cM))$.
 Yet, the data of an abelian variety together with a very ample line bundle does not determine a canonical projective embedding in the space of global sections.
 In addition, one needs to make precise the notion of projective embeddings being compatible under isogeny.
 Mumford \cite{mumford:eq1} resolved these questions by introducing the notion of theta structures (see Section~\ref{sec:theta} for details).
-Fixing a theta structure $\Theta_{\cL}$ associated to a polarized abelian variety $(A, \cL)$ yields canonical projective coordinates for the variety.
+Fixing a theta structure $\Theta_{\cL}$ on a polarized abelian variety~$(A, \cL)$ yields canonical projective coordinates for the variety.
 In addition, one can descend the data of a polarized abelian variety with theta structure under isogeny (see Theorem~\ref{thm:isog}).
-Our main theorem provides an algorithm that can compute the theta coordinates of the image of a geometric point under $f$ for a suitable theta structure on $(B, \cM)$ from the theta coordinates of the original point on the source.
+Our main theorem provides an algorithm that computes the theta coordinates of the image $f(x)$ of a geometric point $x$ of $A$ with respect to a suitable theta structure on $(B, \cM)$ from the theta coordinates of $x$ with respect to~$\Theta_\cL$.
+The \textit{theta null point} of~$(A, \cL)$ for $\Theta_\cL$ is the image of $0_A$ under the projective embedding of $A$ induced by $\Theta_\cL$.